 A mortgage bond provides bondholders with a 1st lien on corporate property.
 A lien, in this case, gives the bondholders the right to sell the property if the corporation defaults on its payments.
 Even if a corporation does default, the corporate trustee, who represents the interests of bondholders, rarely has to seize property and sell it for the benefit of bondholders.
 Most often, the company reorganizes and arranges other means of paying the bondholders, since the lien gives it a strong incentive to satisfy the claims of the bondholders.

 Mortgage bonds are often issued as a means of continuous financing and expansion because it is cheaper than issuing new stock, and ownership interest is not diluted.
-To reduce costs and time to issuance, mortgage bonds are usually issued as a series of bonds that have the same indenture and have the same claim to property.
-As each issue matures, another issue based on the same mortgage—called a blanket mortgage—is issued.
+To reduce costs and time to issuance, mortgage bonds are usually issued as a series of bonds having the same indenture and the same claim to property.
+As each issue matures, another issue based on the same mortgage — called a blanket mortgage — is issued.
 If property is sold or released from the mortgage, either other property is substituted or some bonds are retired to maintain the adequacy of the collateral.

 There are some common indenture provisions designed to protect the bondholders even more.
 The after-acquired clause stipulates that property acquired after the 1st lien will also be subject to the lien.
 Additional issues cannot be more than 60% of the secured property value acquired after the 1st lien.

-Another common clause is that earnings of the period preceding a new issue must be greater than some specified multiple of the annual interest paid on all bonds.
+Another common clause is that earnings of the period preceding a new issue must exceed some specified multiple of the annual interest paid on all bonds.